It Can Be Harder For The Breakup Instigator, Actually

 Advertisement

 This is simply known as breakup guilt, and it can be an intense and ruthless emotion.
-Dr Elena Touroni, a consultant psychologist and co-founder of The Chelsea Psychology Clinic describes breakup guilt simply as the intense guilt we feel after leaving a relationship.
+Dr Elena Touroni, a consultant psychologist, describes breakup guilt simply as the intense guilt we feel after leaving a relationship.

 Touroni says breakup guilt is quite common.
 “It can be disappointing when a relationship doesn’t work out, and we may feel bad for hurting another person’s feelings.
 Of course, some people are more likely to experience this than others, depending on the circumstances around the breakup and a person’s own vulnerabilities,” she explains.